-According to the World Health Organization (WHO), about 22.3% of the world’s population smokes cigarettes.
-People buy cigarette packs and smoke on a regular basis.
+According to WHO estimates, about 20–21% of adults worldwide currently use tobacco products, and global prevalence has been gradually declining over the past decade.
 If you are a non-smoker, you must wonder how many cigarettes come in a pack.
 In this case, you’re not alone.
 While it might seem simple, the answer varies depending on where you are in the world, the brand you’re buying, and the specific regulations in your country regarding tobacco.

-Let’s break it down in simple terms so that you can better understand the different aspects of cigarette packaging.
+In this article, we’ll talk about it in simple terms so that you can better understand the different aspects of cigarette packaging.
+Government authorities in many countries regulate the printing and packaging of cigarette boxes under the WHO Framework Convention on Tobacco Control (FCTC) guidelines.

 How many Cigarettes Sticks in a pack?
 Is it 20 or 30?